 Enterprise SSL has direct access to the IdAuthority, the largest commercial directory on the web.
 Enterprise SSL can therefore expedite the validation of an application.
-This efficient and highly effective validation method ensures we can issue a Certificate at a greatly reduced cost as reflected through our guaranteed lowest price in the industry as well as maintain a level of validation far superior to the methods employed by other SSL providers.
-In particular, the validation process employed to issue an Elite SSL, Gold SSL or Platinum SSL Certificate is considerably more than just a domain name ownership check - we firmly believe this method alone to be insufficient to maintain the level of integrity in SSL that consumers have come to expect.
+This efficient and highly effective validation method ensures we can issue a certificate at a greatly reduced cost.
+In particular, the validation process employed to issue an Enterprise SSL certificate is considerably more than just a domain name ownership check - we firmly believe this method alone to be insufficient to maintain the level of integrity in SSL that consumers expect.

 To see how our costs compare to other CAs click here

 2. What does the Warranty actually mean?

 We believe it is important to protect the end user.
 If we were to mis-issue a certificate to a fraudulent site, and that fraudulent site has an SSL link with an end user and as a result of this the end user loses money.
 The end user had what they thought was a "trusted session".
 Comodo should never have provided the fraudster with the ability to engineer this situation.
 Hence, we have taken out insurance to pay out money to the end user.
 How can we do this?

 We pre-validate customers and provide validation that is far higher than the majority of other SSL providers.
 Some CA's have very weak validation hence they decide NOT to offer insurance!
 Finally, it is worth pointing out, that we offer high validation, but not at the compromise of speed.
 You can still obtain SSL instantly.
 To see the warranty offered on each of our SSL Certificates, click here